 Explore the Sonoran Desert before it gets too hot.

 Rolling grasslands, high mountains and warm winters makes southeastern Arizona a birdwatcher’s paradise.
-More than 500 species of birds call this area home–hummingbirds can be seen year round, and speciality birds like Gray Hawk, Red-faced Warblers and Vermilion Flycatchers can be found within a short drive of metropolitan Tucson.
+More than 500 species of birds call this area home–hummingbirds can be seen year round, and speciality birds like Gray Hawk, Red-faced Warblers and Vermilion Flycatchers can be found within a short drive from metropolitan Tucson.

 April through September is excellent for birders to observe these fascinating creatures.

-Ramsey Canyon is best known for its birding, and more specifically, its hummingbirds (including the Anna’s and white-eared hummingbird, among many others).
+Ramsey Canyon is best known for its hummingbirds (including the Anna’s and white-eared hummingbird, among many others).
 In peak month, August, up to 14 species of hummingbirds zip around the canyon in large numbers, but the entire space of time from April to September is excellent for birders.

 Since they are so many species to view, you might want to stop by the preserve’s nature center, which neatly lays out the species present in Ramsey Canyon.
 There’s also a bookstore and hummingbird observation area within the center.